What are the five Individual Project options, and how should students choose between them?

 - Design

 - A portfolio for a hypothetical production of a chosen play.
-Pick one design specialty (set, costume, lighting, sound, or promotional).
+Pick one design specialty (Set, Costume, Lighting, or Promotion and Program).
 The portfolio includes research, concept, design renderings, working drawings or technical plans, and a written rationale.
 Suits students with visual arts, technology or design strengths.

-- An original script of 1,500 to 2,000 words for stage or radio.
-Submitted with a rationale and dramaturgical notes.
+- An original script for a play of approximately 15 minutes running time, 15-25 A4 pages double-spaced in 12-point Times New Roman, submitted with a rationale and dramaturgical notes.
+The script must be for live performance (stage).
 Suits students who write fiction or who enjoy dramatic structure.

 - Video Drama